modiholodri/bkk-bg-rating-list/ReportingGuidelines.md

 ### Rating Formula

-If player 1 rated A wins a match up to N points against player 2 rated B, the rating of player 1 with W points and then the rating of player 2 drops with W points, where:
+If player 1 rated A wins a match up to N points against player 2 rated B, the rating of player 1 increases with W points and then the rating of player 2 drops with W points, where:

 W = (1 − P) × S